MicrosoftDocs/visualstudio-docs/docs/extensibility/buildprojectonload-element-visual-studio-templates.md

 ## Text Value
  A text value is required.

- The text must be either `true` or `false` to indicate whether to build only the new project when it’s created from the template.
+ The text must be either `true` or `false` to indicate whether to build only the new project when it's created from the template.

 ## Remarks
  `BuildProjectOnLoad` is an optional element.
 The default value is `false`.